PlanSys2/ros2_planning_system/plansys2_planner/README.md

 The main class is [`plansys2::PlannerNode`](include/include/plansys2_planner/PlannerNode.hpp), which is instantiated from [`planner_node.cpp`](src/planner_node.cpp). `plansys2::PlannerNode` is a also `rclcpp_lifecycle::LifecycleNode`, but currently the functionality is in the active phase.

 Plan solvers are specified in the `plan_solver_plugins` parameter.
 In case of more than one specified, the first one will be used.
-If this paremeter is not specified, POPF will be used by default.
+If this parameter is not specified, POPF will be used by default.

 ## Services